3redronin/mu-server/docs/openapi-3.2.md

 SSE start/stop.
 HTTP smoke checks passed.
 Both `/openapi.json` and `/api/features/document` passed the pinned offline validator.
 Its illustrative cookie parameter now uses the normative true explode default.

+### Form serialized-example follow-up

+OAS 3.2.1 §4.19.2.2 defines a media type's `serializedValue` as the serialized media document with encoding effects already applied.
+Curl now prefers that explicit wire body even when a form schema defines properties, while retaining the property documentation.
+It does not also append property-based form fields.
+`OpenApi32PresentationTest.serializedFormExamplesOverridePropertyExpansionIncludingEmptyValuesAndReferences`
+reproduced the review finding before the fix and covers both form media types, inline/referenced examples and explicit empty values.
+The companion `formsWithoutSerializedExamplesStillExpandProperties` and `serializedMultipartExampleKeepsItsBoundaryAndFraming` checks cover fallback and exact multipart framing.
+All 26 presentation/review regression tests pass on Java 21 / Netty 4.2 with NullAway.
+This follow-up used targeted verification;
+the eight-configuration matrix and showcase results above describe the preceding audit revision.